AncientAbyss/AbsImm/README.md

         Story story = new Loader(new XmlParser()).fromString(...); // or TxtParser() for the simplified format
         // or from a file
         Story story = new Loader(new XmlParser()).fromFile(...); // or TxtParser() for the simplified format
-        // set the client to which AbsImm passes messages story.addClient(...);
+        // either set a client to which AbsImm passes messages... story.addClient(...);
+        // ... or use the history to retrieve messags synchronously story.addHistory(...);

 ### Run